nickfargo/state/src/root-state.coffee.md

         return null if owner isnt targetOwner and not targetOwner.isPrototypeOf owner

-Resolve `options` to an object if necessary.
+Extract `args` from `options` and resolve `options` to an object if necessary.

+        if options?
-        options = args: options if isArray options args = options?.args
+          args = if ( isArray options ) or type( options ) is 'arguments'
+          then options
+          else options.args
+          args = slice.call args if args?

 A transition cannot target an abstract state directly, so `target` must be reassigned to the appropriate concrete substate.